Lucas Boyd Section

 Section drawing by Lucas Boyd (M.Arch ‘17)

-The Master of Architecture I curriculum provides a disciplined approach to the fundamentals of architecture in a setting that ensures the flexibility and latitude necessary for students to develop their individual talents and skills.
+The Master of Architecture I curriculum provides disciplined instruction in the fundamentals and contemporary state of architecture in a setting that ensures the flexibility and latitude necessary for students to develop their individual talents and skills.

 In course titles, a designates fall term, b designates spring term, and c designates summer.
 The School reserves the right to change the prescribed course of study as necessary.